 Kristin Warthen - Registrar

-Associate Pastor at White’s Chapel United Methodist Church
+Pastor for Marriage and Family Ministries at White’s Chapel United Methodist Church

-I count myself blessed to live out my passion: serving and teaching others in creative ways.
+I count myself blessed to live in pursuit of my passion: serving God and teaching others in new and creative ways.
 As an avid reader and lover of pop culture, I find myself fascinated by the ways in which art and life imitate and reflect one another.
-Often, I can be found frantically writing a note to myself about the latest brilliant observation I heard and want to learn more about from some podcast, book, or other media.
-And, if I’m not doing that, I can be found sharing that observation hoping to engage in lively conversation about it.
+When I am not listening to a podcast, reading a book, or watching a movie, I am probably talking about observations from podcasts, books, and movies.
 I married my high school sweetheart, Joshua, fresh out of high school, and together, we are journeying through parenthood with our two caring and witty daughters who often teach us more than we teach them.
 As a graduate of Brite Divinity School, I also spend time exploring creative ways that Christians can seek justice and bring hope in a world craving both.